codexgigassys/daas/README.md

 # Adding new decompilers
 ## Naming conventions
 First we need to define an string related to the file type we want to decompile.
 For example, if we want to add an APK decompiler, that string could be "apk".
-This string will be the *identifier* of the plugin we are adding, and will be very important in the next steeps.
+This string will be the *identifier* of the worker/decompiler we are adding, and will be very important in the following steeps.
 It should be lower case and only contain letters between 'a' and 'z'.
 Avoid upper case letter, numbers and symbols.
 For the moment, you don't need to save it in any configuration file.

 ## Dockerization
 ### Docker File
 First, we need to create a docker image for the decompiler.
-For that purpose, create a copy of templateWorkerDockerfile on DaaS root directory and rename it.
+For that purpose, create a copy of *templateWorkerDockerfile* on DaaS root directory and rename it.
 This will be your decompiler's docker file.
 It will look like this:
 ./yourDecompilerWorkerDockerfile:
 ```